Maryland Medical Marijuana Card

 Step 4: Finish the application for the state

-- After becoming certified, you have to finish the online application process using the portal of your state.
-This frequently consists of:
+- Once you are certified, you must complete the online application process by using the portal for your state.
+The process typically comprises of:

 Step 5: Get your card for medical marijuana